 Lecithin is added to chocolate because it’s an emulsifier, meaning it makes chocolate smoother.
 Specifically, it makes the sugar and chocolate blend together better.
 If a chocolate bar has very little sugar, the manufacturer may not need to add any soy lecithin.

-Lecithin is one of those processed food ingredients that’s getting harder and harder to completely avoid, and being a byproduct of soy oil processing, it’s contaminated with highly toxic compounds.
+Lecithin is one of those processed food ingredients that’s getting harder and harder to completely avoid, and being a byproduct of soy oil processing, it’s likely to be contaminated with highly toxic compounds.
 Don’t watch the video below of how it’s made or you might not want to eat chocolate again.
 The video shows crude soy lecithin being removed during a stage of soy oil processing that I call the diarrhea stage.
 The correct term is “degumming.”
 This loose, watery material gets processed into a canary yellow powder.

 Fortunately, when it comes to chocolate, soy lecithin is almost never present at higher than 0.5% of the weight of the chocolate candy, and usually less than that.
 The reasons are 1) it’s expensive and 2) you only need a little dab to do the job.
 More than about 0.5% by weight, and you actually get clumpy, bad results.